sochsenreither/Ditto/README.md

-> **Note to readers:** The Ditto protocol implemented in this repo is currently under developpement and will soon be published.
+> **Note to readers:** The Ditto protocol implemented in this repo is currently under developement and will soon be published.
 In the meantime, you may be interested in the [2-chain HotStuff](https://github.com/asonnino/hotstuff) and [3-chain HotStuff](https://github.com/asonnino/hotstuff/tree/3-chain) that implements the classic HotStuff protocol.

 # Ditto